-Two Roots Farm has been awarded the lease for the South Lease Area and Schoolhouse Lease Area for a term of 10 years.
-Two Roots is planning on producing vegetables on the Schoolhouse Lease and will need access to a structure and utilities to clean, pack and store produce and for protection from the elements, cold storage, a hand-washing sink, seed storage, animal feed storage, tool and equipment storage, and office space.
+SOME BACKGROUND Two Roots Farm has been awarded the lease for the South Lease Area and Schoolhouse Lease Area for a term of 10 years.
+Two Roots is planning on producing vegetables on the Schoolhouse Lease, and has already created a fenced-in garden plot and erected a hoop house for this purpose.
+The lessee will need access to a structure and utilities to clean, pack and store produce and for protection from the elements, cold storage, a hand-washing sink, seed storage, animal feed storage, tool and equipment storage, and office space.

-Two Roots Farm is requesting an on-site structure to allow them to grow and supply their product to the community.
+Two Roots Farm has requested an on-site structure to allow them to grow and supply their product to the community.
 Many public comments received through the Emma Open Space Management Plan process highlighted local agricultural, organic production, and young and beginning farmers.
 OST staff anticipated that infrastructure would be needed to fulfill this public desire and specifically addressed this in the management plan under section 4.2.2:

 4.2.2 Agricultural Structures and Improvements Agricultural Structures - The conservation easement for Emma Open Space allows for the installation, repair and maintenance of water wells, irrigation systems, ponds, streams and irrigation ditches and agricultural outbuildings, such as a livestock or hay barns, tool sheds and greenhouses, with grantee approval.
 OST staff and the lessees will work with the Roaring Fork Conservancy (conservation easement grantee) to determine locations and allow the lessees to develop the listed improvements on their lease areas to fit their needs.
 Permanent improvements proposed by lessees may be cost-shared by OST on a case-by-case basis.
 Maintenance of improvements will be included in the lessee’s annual operating plan.